passff/passff/README.md

 If none of the provided fields matches a login field name, the username is taken from the filename, e.g.
 `example.com/janedoe` will have a default username of `janedoe`.

+If your login credentials do not include any login name information (only a password), you can instruct PassFF to omit filling any login name by adding `login: PASSFF_OMIT_FIELD` to your pass entry.
+The same keyword can be used for credentials without password, but only login name.

 Lines besides the login and URL that match the format `<other_inputfield_name>: <value>` can be used to fill in input fields besides the login and password fields.
 The left hand side of the colon should match the input field's `name` or `id` attribute.

 Examples